Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Introduction

 \section{Introduction}

-The divisible sandpile model is the continuous fixed energy counterpart of the Abelian sandpile model which was introduced by \cite{Bak87} as a discrete toy model displaying self-organized criticality.
-Self-organized critical models are characterized by a power-law behaviour of certain quantities such as 2-point functions without fine-tuning any parameter.
-It was introduced by \cite{Levine09} as a tool to study internal diffusion limited aggregation (iDLA) growth models on $\mathbb{Z}^d$.
+The divisible sandpile model is the continuous fixed energy counterpart of the Abelian sandpile model, which was introduced in \cite{Bak87} as a discrete toy model displaying self-organised criticality.
+Self-organised critical models are characterised by a power-law behaviour of certain quantities such as two-point correlation functions without fine-tuning any external parameter.
+The divisible sandpile model was introduced in \cite{Levine09}.
+It gives insight into the behaviour of internal diffusion limited aggregation growth models on $\mathbb{Z}^d$ due to its similarity.

 Consider a finite graph $G$ (e.g. a discrete torus $(\mathbb{Z}/n\mathbb{Z})^d$) and initially assign randomly to each vertex a real number drawn from a given distribution.
 This real number plays the role of a \textit{mass} in case the number is positive and a \textit{hole} otherwise.
-At each time step, topple all vertices with mass larger than 1 by keeping 1 and redistributing the excess in a specified way to its neighbours.
-Under certain conditions (described in \cite{Levine2016}) this sandpile configuration will stabilise, meaning that all heights will be equal to 1.
+At each time step, topple all vertices with mass strictly larger than 1 by keeping mass 1 and redistributing the excess to its neighbours.
+Two different redistribution types can be considered: either redistribution of mass happens to nearest neighbours (we will call the associated model nearest neighbour divisible sandpile) or to all neighbours according to their relative distance to the unstable vertex and depending on a parameter $\alpha>0$ (long-range divisible sandpile).
+Under certain conditions (described in \cite{Levine2016}), the sandpile configuration will stabilise, meaning that all heights will be equal to 1.

 If we depict now the total amount of mass emitted from each vertex of the graph upon stabilisation (odometer), we can interpret the odometer function as a \textit{random interface model} on the discrete graph $G$.
-Examples of interfaces in nature are hypersurfaces separating ice and water at $0^o$ C. For a survey about random interface models we refer to \cite{Funaki16}.
+Examples of interfaces in nature are hypersurfaces separating ice and water at $0^o$ C. Fractional Laplacians $(-\Delta)^{\sfrac{\alpha}{2}}$ describe diffusion processes due to random displacement over long distances.
+Applications in physics include turbulent fluid motions \cite{Churba2016, Epps2018} or anomalous transport in fractured media \cite{Obe2018}.
+For a general reference and more applications see also \cite{Valdi17, Poz16}.
+A survey about random interface models can be found in \cite{Funaki16} and about scaling limits of odometers of divisible sandpiles on the torus in \cite{WSurvey}.

-If the redistribution of mass happens only to the nearest neighbours, then it was proven by \cite{Cipriani2016,Levine2016} that the odometer on the finite torus is distributed as a discrete bi-Laplacian field if the initial configuration is Gaussian.
-Furthermore, it was proven in \cite{Cipriani2016} that under the assumption of finite variance the odometer function converges in the scaling limit to a continuum bi-Laplacian field on the torus in an appropriate Sobolev space.
+For the nearest neighbour divisible sandpile, we get the following central limit type of behaviour.
+If the initial configuration satisfies a second moment and a certain independence condition, then the rescaled odometer converges to a bi-Laplacian field in some appropriate Sobolev space, see Theorem~2 in \cite{Cipriani2016}.